Search Horseapple.com

 Above prices include CNC-cut bulkheads for 5" stacks, forming and precision fitting of covers; welded or clamped glasspack options, gasketing against blowback with silencer installs, and assembly, welding and fitting of exhaust system components.
 Silencer prices assume we can use your undamaged cores.

-*Assumes we can find cores at $400.
-They are becoming less available now - I pass on to you what they cost me.
+*Assumes we can find cores at $500.
+They are becoming less available so that affects the cost.
+I also try to have some cores on hand at known prices.

 Ala Cart Prices